Bob Wigley: Career

+Between 2021 and 2026, he was a strategic advisor to Grant Thornton UK LLP.
+Between 2017 and 2026, he was a member of the Panel on Takeovers and Mergers.
+Between 2011 and 2026, he was a Non Executive Director of the Qatar Financial Centre and Chairman of its Audit Committee.
+He was a Founding Commissioner of the Global Britain Commission throughout its life.
+Between 2020 and 2024 he was an Ambassador for Nevill Holt Opera.
+Between 2018 and 2024, he was a member of the Corporate Board of Cancer Research UK.
+Between 2024 and 2025 he was a Senior Adviser to Oliver Wyman UK.
+Between 2023 and 2024 he was a member of the UK's Economic Crime Security Public Private Forum chaired by the Deputy Prime Minister and the Secretary of State for Business and Trade.
+Between 2023 and 2025, he was a Non Executive Director of R3 LLC.
 Between 2020 and 2023, he was an adjunct professor at the University of Queensland.
 Between 2021 and 2023 he was Chairman of Vizolution Ltd prior to its takeover by Lightico Ltd. Between 2015 and 2023, he was a Non Executive Director of Symphony Environmental Technologies plc.
 Between 2017 and 2023, he was Chairman of Vesta Global Holdings Ltd. Between 2015 and 2022, he was chairman of Bink (Loyalty Angels) Ltd. Between 2020 and 2022 he was an adviser to Ueni Ltd. Between 2019 and 2023, he was an adviser to Privately SA.
 During 2021, he co-chaired the Cross Markets Operational Resilience Group at the Bank of England.
 Between 2014 and 2021 he was a board member of Queens Club Ltd and chair of its estates committee.
 In 2019 he was appointed by the Secretary of state for Digital, Culture, Media and Sport as a member of the Tailored Review panel for Historic England and English Heritage.
 Between 2018 and 2019, Wigley was a commissioner of the Blockchain Commission for Sustainable Development at the United Nations.
 During 2017, as chairman of Victoria Beckham Ltd, he led an investment process securing £30m of venture capital to develop the business.
 Between 2012 and 2016, he was chairman of First Global Trust Bank plc.
 Between 2010 and 2016 he was chairman of Stonehaven Associates LLP.
 In 2015 and 2016, Wigley was an adviser to Exiger LLP.
 Between 2014 and 2016, he was chairman of Tantalum Corporation plc.
 Between 2012 and 2016, Wigley was chairman of NetOTC Services Ltd.